|

 Speaking of instructors, how qualified are yours?

 No dropzone in the Tri-State state area of Ohio, Pennsylvania and West Virginia has a more qualified staff.
-Our staff have thousands of jumps each, and are USPA certified and rated.
-Most of our staff members have multiple ratings including AFF, Tandem Ratings, Rigger, Master Rigger, Static Line Instructor, IAD instructor, and other ratings.
-We have taught skydiving instructors in Pittsburgh pa, Erie PA Morgantown wv as well as many foreign countries.
-Most of our competitors in Pittsburgh have skydiving instructors that made their first skydives with Canton Air SportsThe drop zone operator is an active pilot and may well be on the aircraft with you and your skydiving instructor.
+Our skydiving instructors have thousands of skydives each, and are USPA certified and rated.
+Most of our staff members have multiple ratings including AFF, Tandem Ratings, Parachute Rigger, Master Rigger, Static Line Instructor, IAD instructor, and other ratings.
+We have taught skydiving instructors that are now in Pittsburgh PA, Erie PA, Morgantown WV as well as Arizona, Florida, California and many foreign countries.
+Many of our skydiving competitors have skydiving instructors that made their first skydives with Canton Air Sports.

 Does it hurt when we land?